deployKF/website/content/guides/platform/deploykf-gateway.md

     deploykf-gateway   LoadBalancer   10.43.24.148   172.23.0.2    15021:30XXXX/TCP,80:30XXXX/TCP,443:30XXXX/TCP   1d
     ```

-??? steps "Step 2 - Configure DNS Records"
+??? step "Step 2 - Configure DNS Records"

     You can now configure DNS records with your DNS provider that target the IP address of the deployKF Gateway Service.